News - 14th May 2025

 GROUPING IN ENGLISH

-Grouping in each year group varies for English, and is very much based on individual cohorts.
+We are currently in the process of moving towards mixed ability teaching, and our current grouping structure varies a little between different year groups.
 We understand that grouping can be is important to students, parents and staff, and we use our knowledge of effective practice, drawing on research, as well as our understanding of the needs and mix within a cohort, when making grouping decisions.
 We aim to stretch and challenge all our students, in every group, and are always developing our practice to ensure all students are supported to make excellent progress.
+Our shift to a mixed ability approach is based on robust research, as well as analysis of our internal data.

 Year 7

 Groups are currently in tutor groups, which are completely mixed ability.
-We will monitor the progress of the cohort and decide before the end of Autumn term if we will regroup students.
-In each population (w, x and y) there is one smaller group which falls within the DELL provision, specifically to support students who have identified literacy needs.
+In each population (W, X and Y) there is one smaller group which falls within the DELL provision, specifically to support students who have identified literacy needs.

 Year 8